JetBrains-Research/psiminer/README.md

 Notes:

 1. In `build.gradle` make `localPath` point to your local Idea installation.
-Execute `buildPlugin` gradle task.
+Execute `buildPlugin` gradle problem.
 Then open your Idea and "install the plugin from disk" at `build/distributions/test-1.0-SNAPSHOT.zip`.

 1. Download a raw dataset of java projects.
 For example, `java-med`.
 It should contain 3 folders: `train`, `test` and `val`.